top of page

 3. Endocrine Disruptors

-Low dose estrogen-like substances are a diverse groups but encompass chemicals found in standard cosmetics, sunscreens, cleaning products, plastics, preservatives etc and all react havoc on our hormones which can lead to reproductive issues, metabolic disorders, hormone sensitive cancers, thyroid problems.
+Low dose estrogen-like substances are diverse groups but encompass chemicals found in standard cosmetics, sunscreens, cleaning products, plastics, preservatives etc and can disrupt our hormones which can lead to numerous health problems.
+They are tricky because we can absorb these disruptor's though our skin, breathe them in or they can be absorbed though a compromised gut lining.

-If you haven't switched to natural alternatives for cleaning, suncreen and body products I really encourage you to take that leap now.
-There so many great companies out there now whose products are affordable and a whole better for the environment and your health.
-For more on this topic check out this BLOG
+If you haven't switched to natural alternatives for cleaning, sunscreen and body products I really encourage you to take that leap now.
+There so many great companies out there whose products are affordable and a whole better for the environment and your health.
+If you need some suggestions in this area feel free to contact me.

 4. Herbicides and Pesticides

-There are a few tricks to reduce your exposure to herbicides and pesticides see this BLOG for more details
+There are a few tips and tricks to reduce your exposure to herbicides and pesticides see this BLOG for more details.

 5. Artificial Sweeteners

-If you want something sweet take it from a natural source like raw honey, 100% pure maple syrup or a date at least the body recognizes what this is and can deal with the sugar accordingly.
+If you want something sweet take it from a natural source like raw honey, 100% pure maple syrup or a date.
+The body recognizes what this is and can deal with the sugar accordingly.

 OK now to the practical element.
 If you are suffering from chronic inflammation, ongoing digestive discomfort or an autoimmune condition, firstly consult a holistic health practitioner or medical practitioner.
 Your unique body and situation needs to be assessed thoroughly.
 Specific blood tests need to be done and often practitioner grade supplements need to be included with the following advice for the best result.